 Functions of the Renin-Angiotensin System

 Listed below are the important functions of Renin-angiotensin system.

 - Build resistance vessels hence increasing arterial pressure and systemic vascular resistance.

 - Stimulates delivery of sodium at different renal tubular sites and increasing the body’s water retention.

-- Stimulates the liberation of vasopressin from posterior pituitary and increases liquid retention by the kidneys.
+- Stimulates the liberation of vasopressin from the posterior pituitary and increases liquid retention by the kidneys.

 - Provides release of norepinephrine from sympathetic nerves and prevents norepinephrine uptake thereby optimizing sympathetic adrenergic function.